Farm to School

 Getting Schooled on Dairy Farming

 Learning about dairy farming can be as easy as ABC and 123.
-For example, did you know only females should be called cows and males are called bulls?
+For example, did you know only females that have given birth to a calf should be called cows and males are called bulls?
 Or that a cow’s weight can vary between 1,000 and 1,800 pounds, depending on the breed?
 Or that it takes about 48 hours for milk to travel from a cow to your school lunch room?
 Learn more about dairy farming and the dairy farmers who create the milk and dairy foods you enjoy every day.

 We want to bring the farm to you to help you learn more about how dairy farmers get fresh milk to your schools and your fridges.